ZackWilde27/Z3dPy/README.md

 import z3dpy as z
 ```

 There are two versions of Z3dpy.
-The list version is used by default, which is faster.
-If you want to sacrifice some speed for ease of programming, you can instead import the object-oriented version
+The function version is used by default, which is faster.
+If you want to sacrifice some speed for ease of programming, you can instead import the object-oriented version.

 ```python
 import z3dpyOOP as z